Hotels near Twin Towers Field

 Courtyard by Marriott Middletown Goshen

-- Dive into the outdoor pool for active recovery swims
+- Use the heated outdoor pool for active recovery sessions

 Hampton Inn by Hilton Middletown